Meet the cast of Death in Paradise series 9

 Tobi Bakare performs JP Hooper

 Who’s Officer JP Hooper?
-Now essentially the most long-standing member of the Saint Marie police workforce, apart from the Commissioner, JP is an clever and succesful officer who has gained in confidence over time.
-He was Dwayne’s right-hand man, however since Dwayne left he’s been instructing the ropes to his new associate – Ruby Patterson.
+Now probably the most long-standing member of the Saint Marie police group, apart from the Commissioner, JP is an clever and succesful officer who has gained in confidence over time.
+He was once Dwayne’s right-hand man, however since Dwayne left he’s been instructing the ropes to his new associate – Ruby Patterson.

 What else has Tobi Bakare been in?
-He’s performed Eggy’s good friend Jamal in each Kingsman: The Golden Circle and Kingsman: The Secret Service.
+He’s performed Eggy’s pal Jamal in each Kingsman: The Golden Circle and Kingsman: The Secret Service.
 Earlier than that, he appeared as Jamie in The Smoke and Chuks Akinade in The Tunnel, in addition to Andy Dixon in The Shadow Line.

 Shyko Amos performs Ruby Patterson

 Who’s Officer Ruby Patterson?
 With Commissioner Patterson as her uncle, Ruby was capable of bag a job with the Honoré Police straight out of police school.
-Since then she has sought to show herself to boss DI Jack Mooney and to her associate, JP, however it hasn’t at all times been clean crusing.
+Since then she has sought to show herself to boss DI Jack Mooney and to her associate, JP, but it surely hasn’t all the time been clean crusing.

 Because the BBC places it, “Ruby is no shrinking violet.
 Her innate ability to get on with everyone means that she is a natural fit for a police officer.
 It’s just that wherever Ruby goes, chaos follows.
 Things like deadlines, punctuality and general tidiness aren’t her priorities in life, which can be a little infuriating for everyone around her.
 But despite her flaws, Ruby’s cheerful, easy-going attitude always makes her fun to be around.”

 What else has Shyko Amos been in?
-Dying in Paradise is Shkyo Amos’s first large break within the TV world, apart from a quick look in A Very English Scandal.
+Death in Paradise is Shkyo Amos’s first huge break within the TV world, other than a short look in A Very English Scandal.

 Aude Legastelois performs Madeleine Dumas

 Who’s Madeleine Dumas?
-Born and raised in Paris, Madeleine arrived within the earlier sequence to investigate cross-check DI Jack Mooney’s work – and initially she wasn’t impressed by what she discovered.
+Born and raised in Paris, Madeleine arrived within the earlier collection to check out DI Jack Mooney’s work – and initially she wasn’t impressed by what she discovered.
 Nevertheless, she was quickly received over to his strategies and to life on the island, and now she’s right here for good.

 “Saint Marie has exposed Madeleine to a team and community that is full of all the qualities she’s avoided – warmth, empathy, inclusivity, friendship and support,” the BBC explains.
 “Sometimes it freaks her out but maybe in time she will start to understand there are alternative ways of achieving contentment.”

 What else has Aude Legastelois been in?
-Since launching her display performing profession a few years in the past, Aude Legastelois has appeared in Budapest, Again Residence, They Had a Dream, and Nox.
+Since launching her display screen performing profession a few years in the past, Aude Legastelois has appeared in Budapest, Again Dwelling, They Had a Dream, and Nox.

 Don Warrington performs Commissioner Selwyn Patterson

 Who’s Commissioner Selwyn Patterson?
-Having reached the highest rung of the police ladder on Saint Marie, Selwyn Patterson is a prolific networker and a gifted political operator.
-He hardly ever will get hands-on with police work, however he’s at all times keeping track of his workforce – and barely misses an opportunity to problem a dry put-down focused at DI Jack Mooney.
-He’s extraordinarily happy with his niece, Officer Ruby Patterson.
+Having reached the highest rung of the police ladder on Saint Marie, Selwyn Patterson is a prolific networker and a proficient political operator.
+He not often will get hands-on with police work, however he’s all the time keeping track of his group – and barely misses an opportunity to difficulty a dry put-down focused at DI Jack Mooney.
+He’s extraordinarily pleased with his niece, Officer Ruby Patterson.

 What else has Don Warrington been in?
-Don Warrington OBE is an skilled stage and display actor who first got here to public consideration as Philip within the seventies TV sequence Rising Damp.
+Don Warrington OBE is an skilled stage and display screen actor who first got here to public consideration as Philip within the seventies TV collection Rising Damp.
 Since then, his credit have included C.A.T.S.
-Eyes, New Road Regulation, To Play the King, Hamlet, Henry IX, and The 5.
+Eyes, New Road Legislation, To Play the King, Hamlet, Henry IX, and The 5.
 He starred because the alternative-universe President of Nice Britain in 2006 Physician Who episode Rise of Cybermen, and (briefly) competed in Strictly Come Dancing in 2008.

 Elizabeth Bourgine performs Catherine Bordey